Stop Blaming the Handoff — Your Delivery Model Is Broken

 Then the organization tries to stitch those groups together with handoff documents, status meetings, readiness reviews, and escalation paths.

-This is not proper system design.
+That is not system design.

 A flow-first system would ask different questions:

-• How does change intent stay visible across the lifecycle?
+- How does change intent stay visible across the lifecycle?

-• How does downstream testability influence upstream design?
+- How does downstream testability influence upstream design?

-• How does release risk become visible before release week?
+- How does release risk become visible before release week?

-• How do dependency signals surface before they become blockers?
+- How do dependency signals surface before they become blockers?

-• How does evidence get collected as work happens instead of recreated later?
+- How does evidence get collected as work happens instead of recreated later?

-• How do teams maintain autonomy without losing integrated readiness?
+- How do teams maintain autonomy without losing integrated readiness?

 Those are better questions.